Toxic metals found in 60 commonly consumed beverages - Breaking Latest News

 Heavy metals are normally present in nature: in soil, water and the atmosphere.
-But they can also be displaced from their storage sites through certain industrial processes, waste incineration, car traffic and agricultural practices, thus contaminating the environment and food.
-Man can thus be exposed through the air and the ingestion of contaminated water or food (to date, food exposure seems to be the most relevant).
+But they can also be moved from these sites through some industrial processes, waste incineration, car traffic and agricultural practices.
+Man can thus be exposed through the air and the ingestion of water or contaminated food (to date, the food exposure route seems to be the most relevant).
 Since these metals have the ability to bind to the cellular structures in which they are deposited, preventing their correct functioning, if they accumulate over time in the body they can damage the brain, liver, kidneys and bones, causing chronic diseases as well as irritation phenomena , intoxications, up to a carcinogenic action.
 Therefore, the regulatory authorities for the protection of public health have established in individual countries maximum values for some contaminants, including heavy metals, present in food products, providing legal limits for some types of food.

 The American study